padogrid/bundle-hazelcast-4-k8s-oc_operator_wan/README.md

 ## Teardown

-:exclamation:!
-The cleanup script may hang due to a known customer resource finalizer issue [3].
+:exclamation: The cleanup script may hang due to a known customer resource finalizer issue [3].
 If it hangs, then Ctrl+C and run it again.
 The `cleanp` script remove the CRD finalizers before deleting the CRD but you might need to run it twice to overcome the hanging issue.

 ```bash
 cd_k8s oc_wan; cd bin_sh